Francis Asbury Memorial: Design and dedication event

-Another photo from the day of the dedication displays the patriotic manner in which the statue was vailed before the ceremony.
+Another photo from the day of the dedication displays the patriotic manner in which the statue was veiled before the ceremony.
 Two large American flags flank either side of the statue.
 “The shot taken from the crowd level is a stunning depiction of Francis Asbury and the flags of his adopted country.
 A country in which he spent nearly his entire life leading the people of the frontier to Jesus Christ.”

 Information

 The sculpture was founded by Roman Bronze Works in New York City.
 The piece was erected by the Francis Asbury Memorial Foundation and was approved by Congress on February 29, 1919.
 It was dedicated on October 15, 1924 and cost $50,000.

-Artist

 Condition

 This sculpture was surveyed in 1994 for its condition and was described as "well maintained."